 the primary changes between SDN and traditional networking

-In a traditional infrastructure, the route calculation is made on each individual router. each router needs to run one or several routing protocols, through which it exchanges routes with the rest routers in the network, and eventually, based on the route information learned, each router assumes it gains enough knowledge about the network in order to make the forwarding decision.
+In a traditional infrastructure, the route calculation is made on each individual router.
+Each router needs to run one or several routing protocols, through which it exchanges routes with the rest routers in the network, and eventually, based on the route information learned, each router assumes it gains enough knowledge about the network in order to make the forwarding decision.
 From the network perspective, the control plane is distributed in each individual router, and the end to end routing path is the result of all decisions made by the control plane located on each router.

 The control plane on one router may look like this: